zellerlab/cayman/README.md

 * `--cpus_for_alignment` the number of cpus to use for alignment (default: 1).

-* `--db_format` determines the format of the cazy annotation db.
+* `--db_format [DEPRECATED]` determines the format of the cazy annotation db.
 This can either be `hmmer` (comma-separated with 1-based coordinates) or `bed` (tab-separated with 0-based start coordinate and 1-based end coordinate).
+As of v0.10.2, this parameter is no longer necessary and is only included to maintain backwards-compatibility with existing scripts.

 ### Running with test data